brpaz/my-linux-setup/README.md

 * [Authy](https://snapcraft.io/authy) - The Twilio Authy app generates secure 2 step verification tokens on your device.
 It help’s you protect your account from hackers and hijackers by adding an additional layer of security.
 * [Bitwarden](https://bitwarden.com/download/) - A secure and free password manager for all of your devices.
 * [Obfuscate](https://flathub.org/apps/details/com.belmoussaoui.Obfuscate) - Obfuscate lets you redact your private information from any image.
-* [AutoKey](https://github.com/autokey/autokey) - A desktop automation utility for Linux and X11.
 * [Timeshift](https://github.com/teejee2008/timeshift) - System restore tool for Linux.
 Creates filesystem snapshots using rsync+hardlinks, or BTRFS snapshots.
 Supports scheduled snapshots, multiple backup levels, and exclude filters.
 Snapshots can be restored while system is running or from Live CD/USB.

 ---